OSInside/dice/README.md

 ## Dice it

-Given you have imported the vagrant build box as described in [Build Worker Vagrant Virtual System](#build-worker-vagrant-virtual-system) you can start an example build as normal user by calling:
+Given you have imported the vagrant build box as described in [Vagrant Virtual Worker System](#vagrant-virtual-worker-system) you can start an example build as normal user by calling:

 ```
 $ rsync -zavL /usr/share/doc/packages/dice/recipes/suse-13.1-JeOS /tmp